Worldbuilding

 Expression Societies

-In the cities where wealth pools, Expression has become the parlor game of people who collect secrets the way others collect art.
-They rent manor houses, stitch sigils into dinnerware, and hire scholars to recite fragments from the Desert Manual between courses.
-Membership fees fund libraries, initiation robes, and the sort of legal defense that keeps authorities from shutting them down.
-Outsiders call them dilettantes.
-I’ve seen enough to know at least a few circles manage to stir the Strata, even if most only succeed at self-mythologizing.
+In wealthy society circles, talk of the Expression has become a popular parlor game.
+There you'll find occult secrets collected and sold in the way others collect art.
+They decorate manor houses, stitch sigils into dinnerware, and hire scholars to recite fragments from the Desert Manual between courses.
+Outsiders call them dilettantes, but I've seen enough to know at least a few circles manage to stir up some real effects.

-I write them as both comic relief and genuine threat.
-A bored aristocrat with partial access to the Expression can shred a political alliance as easily as a conjured fire.
+A bored aristocrat with access to the these orders can shred a political alliance as easily as any supposed conjured fire.
 Whether the power is real or not almost matters less than the belief that it could be.
-That tension keeps the societies thriving in the gray space between miracle and con, especially in cities where the Strata fights back the way I describe in Strata Keeps Score.
+That tension keeps the societies thriving.
+Which is all for the best, since the Strata doesn't seem to be particularly inclined toward change.